 To upgrade from an old version of PageSeeder, see Upgrading (from version 5.6 or earlier).

-To upgrade from a recent beta version use the normal procedures below.
-If you have any questions about options for upgrades, please contact Allette Systems.
+To upgrade from a recent beta version, use the following normal procedures.
+If you have any questions about options for upgrades, contact Allette Systems.

-To upgrade from version 5.7 or later follow these steps:
+To upgrade from version 5.7 or higher follow these steps:

-If not installed already, install Java 8 or later (see which version of java) as follows:
+If not installed already, install Java 8 or higher (see which version of java) as follows: